University of Southern California The USC Andrew and Erna Viterbi School of Engineering USC Astronautics

 Optional Materials

-V. L. Pisacane, Fundamentals of Space Systems, 2nd edition.
-ISBN 978-0195162059
+Vincent L. Pisacane, Fundamentals of Space Systems, 2nd ed.
+Oxford, 2005.
+ISBN 978-0195162059.

 Description and Assessment of Assignments: